Ayman-Marghani/Medhat/README.md

 Medhat is a Python-based chatbot application integrated with Flutter for its user interface.
 Follow the steps below to set up and run the application:

+## Presentation

+Here is a professional prsentation, demonstrating the project in a concise and effective manner: [Medhat Presentation.pptx](https://github.com/user-attachments/files/20779495/Medhat.Presentation.pptx)

 ### Prerequisites

 - Python 3.7 (or above)